 The Tinkerer’s Perks Sheet makes perfect sense for the character.
-Along with the usual changes to modifier cards, there are lots of perks to increase negative enemy conditions and boost heals to allies.
+Along with the usual changes to modifier cards, there are lots of perks to increase negative conditions and boost heals to allies.

 I am a huge fan of the Tinkerer class.
 It’s a support and healing character at its heart but it is done in such an interesting way.

 The theme of a builder of interesting contraptions makes the character really fun to play.
 You won’t just be standing at the back healing people, you’ll be summoning decoys, hurling nets and even wielding a flame!